CLI Calculator

 • Execute Python instructions from the command line

-• Use shell shortcuts to simplify command line typing
+• Use shell shortcuts to simplify typing on the command line

 • Evaluate string content as Python code